Uniform (to purchase click on the 'Parent Login' tab above and select 'Bookings & Payments')

 If my child is offered a placement at the PRU, do I have to purchase a different uniform?

 No. At the moment your child will continue to wear their main school uniform.
-We are looking into introducing a uniform for September 2019, this will be free for all students in the first instance.
+If your child is permanently excluded, the expectation will be for them to wear the Gillford Centre uniform.

 What happens if my child is permanently excluded from school?